 Bathroom Lights Ideas #6: Backlighting to Highlight Profiles

 Backlighting or profile lighting is mostly used for creating a ‘wow’ effect in the bathroom.
-This type of bathroom lights look best around mirrors or in backlit panels.
+This type of lights look best around mirrors or in backlit panels.
 While backlighting does not improve the usability of the bathroom, it adds a cool artsy touch to the space.
-It would be fair to say that profile lights act as accent pieces for the bathroom.
+It would be fair to say that profile pieces act as accent pieces for the bathroom.

 Bathroom Lights Ideas #7: Consider Layered Lighting